 Each nursing school has specific application/deadline submission dates which are noted on individual websites.
-NursingCAS is a new centralized application service that many nursing schools are starting to use.
+NursingCAS is a centralized application service that many nursing schools are using.
 A current list of NursingCAS participating nursing schools is on the NursingCAS website.
 It is important for you to know the deadline dates for the schools/programs that you plan to apply as well as any requirements needed.

 Many accelerated nursing programs have minimum fieldwork requirements as part of their application process, so gaining experience in the field of nursing through volunteer, shadowing and internships will be key to one’s acceptance at a competitive program.
-Additionally knowledge of a foreign language and multicultural competence is a requirement for many nursing schools.
+Additionally, knowledge of a foreign language and multicultural competence are a requirement for many nursing schools.

-Most accelerated nursing programs require applicants to take the Graduate Record Examination (GRE).
-See the ETS website for more information on preparing for and taking the GRE.
+Many accelerated nursing programs require applicants to take the Graduate Record Examination (GRE) or the TEAS.
 Test scores need to be sent directly to the schools you apply to by their deadline.
 Most schools will not accept test scores older than 5 years at the time of application.

 Letters of recommendation are critical.
 Letter requirements vary from school to school but generally, two to four letters of recommendation are required.
 Students must check individual school websites for specific letter guidelines as there is currently no one source with cumulative information for all programs.
-Most schools require letters from professional references who are acquainted with the applicant’s academic, work and volunteer experience.
-In general it is also wise to obtain a letter from a nurse who can speak to your interests and knowledge of nursing.
-Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school you apply.
+Most schools require letters from professional references who are acquainted with the applicant’s academic, work, and volunteer experience.
+In general, it is also wise to obtain a letter from a nurse who can speak to your interests and knowledge of nursing.
+Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school you apply to.

 Electronic letters are strongly preferred by individual accelerated nursing programs as well as NursingCAS.
 Follow the instructions on individual application websites regarding what you need to do as well as how your writers can upload your letters.
 Read more tips and resources for how to obtain strong letters of recommendation.